Tomahawk missile: Japan

 The Japanese government is negotiating with the US government to purchase US-made Tomahawk cruise missiles for attacking enemy bases and counterattack purposes.
-The Japanese government decided to purchase the Tomahawk cruise missile before their domestic improved range "Type 12 surface-to-ship missile" start full-scale operation.Former Prime Minister Fumio Kishida announced Japan will be buying 400 Tomahawk missiles.
-They will be deployed in fiscal year 2026-27 and will serve as a bridge until the deployment of indigenous missiles like the extended range Type 12 surface-to-ship missile and the Hyper Velocity Gliding Projectile.
+The Japanese government decided to purchase the Tomahawk cruise missile before their domestic improved range "Type 12 surface-to-ship missile" start full-scale operation.
+Former Prime Minister Fumio Kishida announced Japan will be buying 400 Tomahawk missiles.
+They will be deployed in fiscal year 2026–27 and will serve as a bridge until the deployment of indigenous missiles like the extended range Type 12 surface-to-ship missile and the Hyper Velocity Gliding Projectile.

-The United States Defense Security and Cooperation Agency announced on 17 November 2023 that the US State Department had approved a possible sale of up to 200 RGM-109E Tomahawk Block IV and up to 200 RGM-109E Tomahawk Block V LACMs to Japan for an estimated US$2.35 billion.
+The United States Defense Security and Cooperation Agency announced on 17 November 2023, that the US State Department had approved a possible sale of up to 200 RGM-109E Tomahawk Block IV and up to 200 RGM-109E Tomahawk Block V LACMs to Japan for an estimated US$2.35 billion.

+In April 2026, the United States told Japan that deliveries for its order for 400 Tomahawk missiles by March 2028 would be delayed as a result of the 2026 Iran war.

+However on 31 March 2026 the Japanese Ministry of Defense has announced that the JS Chōkai (DDG-176) has completed crew training and ship modification, enabling the employment of RGM-109 Tomahawk land attack cruise missiles.
+Japanese destroyer Chōkai has become Japan's first vessel capable of carrying and firing U.S.-made Tomahawk missile.

+Japanese destroyer JS Chōkai (DDG-176) launched a Tomahawk cruise missile for the first time on 29 July 2026, a major milestone as the archipelago country’s military works alongside the U.S. Navy to expand its capabilities.